makoydev/react-weather-forecast/README.md

 - **Responsive Design**: The app is fully responsive and works across different devices and screen sizes.
 - **Protected Routes**: Certain routes are accessible only to authenticated users, enhancing security.

+## Project Structure

+The project is structured as follows:

+- `src/`: This is where the main application code resides.
+  - `App.tsx`: The main application component.
+  - `assets/`: Contains static files like images.
+  - `components/`: Contains reusable components like buttons and headers.
+  - `context/`: Contains React context providers.
+  - `screens/`: Contains the different screens of the application.
+  - `utils/`: Contains utility functions.
+- `public/`: Contains public assets that will be served directly by the server.
+- `.env`: Contains environment variables.
+Make sure to create your own and not commit it to the repository.
+- `vite.config.ts`: Contains the configuration for Vite, the build tool used in this project.
+- `tsconfig.json`: Contains the configuration for the TypeScript compiler.

 ## Installation

 To set up the project locally, follow these steps: